-The right hand meter can be set to display left / right stereo, or M/S (mid/side / sum/difference).
+If fitted with dual needle PPM meters, the right hand unit can be set to display left / right stereo, or M/S (sum / difference).
 DIP switch 5 should be set accordingly as shown in the following table.
 In M/S mode, the mono sum can be a standard A+B-6, or it can be set to A+B-3, using DIP switch 6.